 I’m just a guy obsessed with listening to music, talking about music and writing about music.
 I’m also hugely interested in arts and culture, LGBT rights and community building.

 After many years of listening I joined the staff of the station as General Manager from 2009-2011.
-Since moving on to other ventures with my career I’ve continued as a volunteer presenting a variety of shows including Golden Apples of the Sun.
+Since moving on to other ventures with my career I’ve continued as a volunteer presenting Golden Apples of the Sun.
 More often you’ll hear me filling in on Breakfast, Drivetime or Out to Lunch when someone is away.

 If stuck on Mars, what five albums could you not go without?

 - Philip Glass – The Low Symphony